CheongPhilip/GIC-Test/README.md

 1. Install Docker.
 2. Clone the repository
-3. At the root of the repo, run docker-compose build.
+3. At the root of the repo, run the docker-compose build.
 4. After the build is completed, run docker-compose up.
-This will initialize MySQL Database and the backend and frontend applications.
+This will initialize the MySQL database, plus the backend and frontend applications.
-5. You will need to restart the backend application due to it will try to connect to the db while the db is still initializing.
+5. You will need to restart the backend application.
+This is because it initialized much faster than the database and tends to connect to it while it is not up yet, and that causes it to throw an error.
-6. Once all 3 applications are started, navigate to http://localhost:4173 to access the application
+6. Once all three applications are started, navigate to http://localhost:4173 to check on the application